Swingers (1996 film): Notable locations

 The Dresden Room is a popular classic bar and club in the Los Feliz neighborhood, located at 1760 N. Vermont Ave.
 The music duo Marty and Elayne have been performing at the Dresden in real life several nights a week for over 35 years.
 Vaughn was a frequent visitor.

 The cafe where various factions of the crew meet and eat was the Hollywood Hills Coffee Shop (now the 101 Coffee Shop) a few blocks from the Franklin Village apartments.
-According to Liman, the shop let the cast and crew film for only night while under renovation.
+According to Liman, the shop let the cast and crew film for only one night while under renovation.
 The scene involving peekaboo with the baby originated from Vaughn's experience with a similar person at an airport.
 It was added as an epilogue scene for the film, which would have ended with Favreau's character finishing the phone calls with the two women.
-The 101 Coffee Shop ultimately closed its doors for good in January 2021 because of the pandemic.
+The 101 Coffee Shop ultimately closed its doors for good in January 2021 due to the COVID-19 pandemic.

 The bar where the characters dance is The Derby in Los Feliz, on the corner of Hillhurst and Los Feliz Boulevard, a club inspired by the original 1920s' Brown Derby Club on the same spot.
 Favreau had frequented there while he was raising money for the film, and even took swing dancing lessons.
 Big Bad Voodoo Daddy was a regular act there, so Favreau became friends with the band.
 The filming took place during one of their regular performances along with the swing dancers.
 In January 2009, the nightclub closed permanently.
 The property was bought and occupied by a bank.